 Educator:

-So we were puzzled ...
-Guys, we first need to find out what salt is and what properties it has.
+So we were puzzled...Guys, we first need to find out what salt is and what properties it has.

 What is salt? ( children's answers )

-1. What color is the salt? (white color ).
+1. -What color is salt?
+(White ).

-2.-Does it have an odor?
-Smell.No smell.
+2.-Does it have a smell?
+Smell it.No smell.

 3.-What does it taste like? (salty, bitter, sour )

-5.-Pour some water into a jar of salt, where did it go? (water soaked in salt)
+5.-Pour some water into a jar of salt, where did it go?(water is absorbed into salt)

-7.-And now we take a drop of salt water on a spoon and heat it up on fire. (a drop of salt water on a spoon, a lighter ).Remember guys that we always conduct experiments only with adults.
+7.-Now take a drop of salt water on a spoon and heat it on fire.(a drop of salt water on a spoon, a lighter ).Remember guys that we always conduct experiments only with adults.

-Higher, higher, pull up.
+Higher, higher, pull yourself up.

-Come on, straighten your shoulders
+Come on, straighten your shoulders,

-Raise, lower
+Raise, lower,

-Turned left, turned right
+Turned left, right,

 And they ran on the spot.

-Didactic game "Tell me a word"
+Didactic game “Say the word”

-White salt... colors .
+White salt….. colors .

 Salt has no... smell.

-Salt to taste...
+Salt tastes...
 Salty.

-Salt in water... dissolves , but not … . evaporates .
+Salt in water... dissolves , but not... evaporates .

 Salt makes water...denser.

-How did we learn about the properties of salt?conducted experiments )
+How did we learn about the properties of salt?(conducted experiments )

-Thank you all for your attention!
+Thanks everyone for your attention!

-Abstract of the lesson on research activities
+Lesson notes on research activities

-in the senior group.
+in the older group.

 Subject: Water and sunflower oil.